-There is also some helpful information on the following links which may be useful as we move forward together:
+There is also some helpful information on the following links which may be useful:

 Young Minds has lots of helpful advice and support.

 MEIC is a helpline service for young people up to the age of 25.
 They provide information, advice and advocacy services.
-They also have information specifically about COVID-19 here.
 MEIC can also be contacted on 080880 23456.

 Don’t forget to look after your own mental health and wellbeing, MIND have some good advice here.
 MIND can also be contacted on 0800 132 737.